 Further, the issuance of shares of preferred stock with voting rights may adversely affect the voting power of the holders of our other classes of voting stock either by diluting the voting power of our other classes of voting stock if they vote together as a single class, or by giving the holders of any such preferred stock the right to block an action on which they have a separate class vote even if the action were approved by the holders of our other classes of voting stock.
 The issuance of shares of preferred stock may also have the effect of delaying, deferring or preventing a change in control of our company without further action by the stockholders, even where stockholders are offered a premium for their shares.

 Claims for indemnification by our directors and officers may reduce our available funds to satisfy successful third-party claims against us and may reduce the amount of money available to us.

-Our certificate of incorporation and bylaws that will be effective upon the completion of this offering provide that we will indemnify our directors and officers, in each case to the fullest extent permitted by Delaware law.
-In addition, as permitted by Section 145 of the Delaware General Corporation Law, our bylaws that will be effective upon the completion of this offering and our indemnification agreements that we plan to enter into with our directors and officers provide that:
+Our certificate of incorporation and bylaws provide that we will indemnify our directors and officers, in each case to the fullest extent permitted by Delaware law.
+In addition, as permitted by Section 145 of the Delaware General Corporation Law, our bylaws and our indemnification agreements that we will have entered into with our directors and officers provide that: